 National Weather Service meteorologist Charles Dalton told CNN that some 15 inches of snow had fallen at an altitude of about 6,000 feet between Monday and Tuesday afternoon, when temperatures were just below freezing.

 The three hikers, all from the Pacific Northwest, set out at about 1 a.m.
 Friday (4 a.m.
 ET), on what was to have been a fairly easy, "semi-technical" hike in which they would have descended the south side of the mountain, said Deputy Scott Meyers of the Clackamas County Sheriff's Office.

 Vietti's home is Longview, Washington; Nolan's is Portland, Oregon.
 Gullberg was from Des Moines, Washington.

-Mount Hood rises 11,239 feet above sea level, with a base that stretches across 92 miles (148 km).
-It is the highest mountain in Oregon, a dormant volcano with steam constantly spewing from holes, according to the Web site mthood.org.
+The mountain rises 11,239 feet above sea level, with a base that stretches across 92 miles (148 km).
+It is the highest mountain in Oregon.
+Mount Hood is a dormant volcano with steam constantly spewing from holes, according to the Web site mthood.info.